thiagofe/oblique-sailfish/README.md

 ## Launch of Projectile

-<p style='text-align: justify;'> A particle is thrown with initial speed at an angle θ relative to the horizontal axis (oblique launch) under the action of acceleration of gravity, acting vertically downwards, imposing a parabolic trajectory resulting from the composition of two movements.</p>
+A particle is thrown with initial speed at an angle θ relative to the horizontal axis (oblique launch) under the action of acceleration of gravity, acting vertically downwards, imposing a parabolic trajectory resulting from the composition of two movements.